The parable Jesus told is confusing in some ways.

-Rather, the point is that you and I seek to ensure
+Rather, the point is that you and I help

-every one of God's children gets a fair chance.
+every one of God's children get a fair chance.

 My pizza analogy can be misunderstood,

-because there is only going to be a certain amount of pizza on the table;
+there is only going to be a specific amount of pizza on the table;

 and that we have too many people.

-Let's get back to how we approach our stuff and our plans for our lives.
+Let's get back to how we approach our stuff and our plans.

 But the key question we might ask is...